 After breakfast, the morning walk is a ready ascent up to the Second Cave (11,300) with superb views of Kibo and the eastern ice-fields on the crater rim.
-After lunch we leave the main trail and strike out and head southeast across the moorland on a smaller path towards the jagged peaks of Mawenzi.
-Our campsite is in a sheltered valley which is decorated with Giant Senerios near Kikelelwa Caves (11,800 ft).
+After lunch, we leave the main trail and strike out and head southeast across the moorland on a smaller path towards the jagged peaks of Mawenzi.
+Our campsite is in a sheltered valley which is decorated with Giant Scenarios near Kikelelwa Caves (11,800 ft).
 It takes about 6–7 hours.

 Day 3: Mawenzi Tarn Hut:

-A short but steep climb is rewarded by a superb all around views and a tangible sense of wilderness.
+A short but steep climb is rewarded by superb all-round views and a tangible sense of wilderness.
 We leave vegetation behind shortly before reaching the next camp at Mawenzi Tarn Hut (14,200 ft) spectacularly situated in a cirque directly beneath the towering spires of Mawenzi.
 The afternoon will be free to rest or explore the surrounding area as an aid to acclimatization.
 It takes about 3–4 hours walking.

 Day 4: Kibo Hut: